-Corequisites: DHYG 225, DHYG 230 and DHYG 240
+Corequisites: DHYG 225, DHYG 230 and DHYG 240 Students will continue development in the areas of

 Students will continue development in the areas of patient management, preventive dental hygiene treatment and proficiency in clinical techniques through practical application.
 Current advances in dental hygiene services will also be introduced.
 2 hrs. lecture,